-- Initial Status (on bus voltage recovery): sets, for the particular output channel, the initial state that will be adopted by the LED module when the bus power failure situation ends or after a download from ETS.
-It is possible to select one of these statuses: - Last: the LED module will recover the same brightness level it had before the bus power failure.
-Note that this option does not apply after a download (the LEDs will stay off). - Off: the LEDs will always be initially off. - On: the LEDs will always be initially on, lighting with a luminosity level that can be defined through the "Initial Value" parameter (as a percentage). - Status Sending: by enabling this parameter ("Yes"), the state of the LED channel will be sent to the KNX bus on a power recovery or after a download, thus updating other devices in the KNX system that may need it.
-When enabled, a new parameter is shown: "Delay".
-This field sets the time (in seconds) that LUMENTO X3 waits until it transmits the status objects.
+- Initial Status (on bus voltage recovery): sets, for the particular output channel, the initial status the LED module is required to adopt when the bus power failure situation ends or after a download from ETS.
+It is possible to select one of these statuses: - ➤ Last: the LED module will recover the same brightness level it had before the bus power failure.
+Note that this option does not apply after a download (the LEDs will stay off). - Off: the LEDs will always be initially off. - > On: the LEDs will always be initially on, lighting with a luminosity level that can be defined through the "Initial Value" parameter (as a percentage).

+• Status sending: by enabling this parameter ("Yes"), the state of the LED channel will be sent to the KNX bus on a power recovery or after a download, thus updating other devices in the KNX system that may need it.
+When enabled, a new drop-down box is shown: "Delay".
+This field sets the time (in seconds) that LUMENTO X4 waits until it transmits the status objects.
 To get an immediate transmission (no delay), the value "0" should be typed in for this field.
 The start-up state transmission is performed through the "[Ch.x] On/Off (Status)" and "[Ch.x] Luminosity (Status)" communication objects.
-Note that the status objects of the particular channel need to stay enabled (see section 3.3.1).
+Note that the status objects of the particular channel need to be enabled (see section 3.3.1).

-Note: bus power failures do not turn the LED module off, unless the external power supply is also affected by the failure.
+Note: bus power failures do not turn the LED modules off, unless the external power supply is also affected by the failure.